CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.1 General Smartphones and Tablets.md

 ### 1.3 Delimitation

-This module is not concerned with how specific operating systems are secured by smartphones and tablets, as this is described in detail in the building blocks for the respective systems, eg. For example, SYS.3.2.3 iOS (for Enterprise) or SYS.3.2.4 Android.
+This module is not concerned with how specific operating systems of smartphones and tablets are secured, as this is described in detail in the blocks for the respective systems, eg. For example, SYS.3.2.3 iOS (for Enterprise) or SYS.3.2.4 Android.
 Safety requirements for operating an MDM are described in SYS.3.2.2 Mobile Device Management.

 2 risk situation
 -----------------